supertestnet/celebrity-escrow/README.md

-# celebrity-escrow
+# Celebrity escrow
-Censorship-resistant P2P escrow with Bitcoin and Nostr
+Censorship resistant peer to peer escrow with bitcoin and nostr